-La Manga del Mar Menor is popular strip of land on the eastern coastline of Spain.
+La Manga del Mar Menor is a popular strip of land on the eastern coastline of Spain.
 This strip separates the Mar Menor lagoon from the Mediterranean Sea.
 Known as the ” Sleeve of the minor Sea “, this area resides on the Costa Calida (warm coast).

 La Manga del Mar Menor, Costa Calida

 La Manga del Mar Menor is usually shortened to La Manga Strip.
 This strip has a length of 22 km and a width of between 100 – 1200 metres.
 The Mar Menor lagoon started life as a bay allowing easy access to the Mediterranean Sea.
 Running adjacent to the strip are popular tourism areas such as Los Alcazares which often hosts an air show and San Javier.

 Over the course of time, the volcanic reefs at the north and south points of the Mar Menor held back the sand.
 The Sea current dragged sand, rocks and sea vegetation into the bay.
 As a result, La Manga strip appears as it is today.

 One noticeable thing when entering the Mar Menor is it’s distinct lack of waves and the calm water.
 This is because the strip of lands is keeping the waves from the Mediterranean Sea out.

 The water temperature is usually much warmer than the Sea.
 The Mar Menor temperature rarely drops below 15 Celsius.
 Inside the bay are the islands of Isla Perdiguera, Isla del Baron and Isla del Ciervo.
 All three tiny islands are visible when taking a dip in the Mar Menor.

 Beaches & Watersports